rsokl/noggin/docs/source/index.rst

-.. noggin documentation master file, created by sphinx-quickstart on Thu May 30 11:24:42 2019.
+..
+Noggin documentation master file, created by sphinx-quickstart on Thu May 30 11:24:42 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-noggin
+Noggin
 ======
-noggin is a python simple tool for 'live' logging and plotting measurements during experiments.
+Noggin is a python simple tool for 'live' logging and plotting measurements during experiments.

 .. image:: _static/liveplot.gif

-Although noggin can be used in a general context, it is designed around the train/test and batch/epoch paradigm for training a neural network.
+Although Noggin can be used in a general context, it is designed around the train/test and batch/epoch paradigm for training a neural network.

-noggin's primary features are its abilities to:
+Noggin's primary features are its abilities to:

 - Log batch-level and epoch-level measurements by name
 - Seamlessly update a 'live' plot of your measurements, embedded within a `Jupyter notebook <https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Jupyter_Notebooks.html>`_